-A. For full-time tenure-track faculty who do not have tenure, written notice that employment is to be terminated shall be given as follows:

-1. For a faculty member holding a first one-year contract expiring at the end of the Spring academic period, not later than March 15; or if the one-year appointment terminates at another time, at least three (3) months in advance of its termination.

-2. For a faculty member holding a second or third oneyear contract expiring at the end of the Spring academic period, not later than December 15; or if the second or third one-year appointment terminates at another time, at least six (6) months in advance of its termination.

-3. For a faculty member who either has completed three or more years of service at Temple or has been issued a three-year contract at the time of first appointment at Temple, at least twelve (12) months in advance of the expiration of the appointment.
+- A. For full-time tenure-track faculty who do not have tenure, written notice that employment is to be terminated shall be given as follows: - 1.
+For a faculty member holding a first oneyear contract expiring at the end of the Spring academic period, not later than March 15; or if the one-year appointment terminates at another time, at least three (3) months in advance of its termination. - 2.
+For a faculty member holding a second or third one-year contract expiring at the end of the Spring academic period, not later than December 15; or if the second or third oneyear appointment terminates at another time, at least six (6) months in advance of its termination. - 3.
+For a faculty member who either has completed three or more years of service at Temple or has been issued a three-year contract at the time of first appointment at Temple, at least twelve (12) months in advance of the expiration of the appointment. - B. Temple shall have the option of substituting equivalent severance salary for the period of advance notice.
+In making this determination,

-B. Temple shall have the option of substituting equivalent severance salary for the period of advance notice.
-In making this determination, Temple will take into consideration the faculty member's expressed preference.
+Temple will take into consideration the faculty member's expressed preference.

-ARTICLE 16 NONTENURE-TRACK FACULTY CLASSIFICATIONS
+ARTICLE 16 NONTENURE-TRACK FACULTY CLASSIFICATIONS, APPOINTMENT, REAPPOINTMENT, AND PROMOTION

-A. The university may create classifications of faculty who are not on the tenure-track.
-These nontenure-track classifications are limited to appointment of persons who are not charged with the tripartite mission of teaching, research and service, but who specialize in one of the three missions and whose assignment is wholly or predominantly in one of the three missions.
-1. Such classifications may include, but are not limited, to those listed in the Provost's guidelines issued June 12, 2008.
-Any classifications and ranks may be added or eliminated in the sole discretion of the university.
-If the university adds or eliminates classifications or ranks, it shall notify TAUP before implementation.

-2. Nontenure-track faculty members shall be free to apply for open tenure-track positions.
-Similarly, individuals on the tenure- track shall be free to apply for available positions as nontenure-track faculty.

-B. Appointment and Reappointment Procedure

-1. Searches to fill nontenure-track positions may be conducted at the local, regional or national level.
-Searches shall not be required when reappointing a nontenure-track faculty member whose initial appointment was the result of an appropriate search or whose appointment has already been renewed as of the execution date of this agreement.
+- A. Nontenure-track faculty are faculty who are hired on a full-time basis to perform teaching, research, clinical activities and/or service as practice faculty and are designated at the time of hire as not being on the tenure-track.
+Nontenure-track faculty are not charged with the tripartite mission of teaching, research and service, but specialize and are assigned wholly or predominantly in one of the three missions. - Nontenure-track classifications and ranks may be added or eliminated in the sole discretion of Temple.
+If Temple adds or eliminates classifications or ranks, it shall notify TAUP before implementation. - 2.
+Nontenure-track faculty members shall be free to apply for open tenure-track positions.
+Similarly, individuals on the tenure- track shall be free to apply for available positions as nontenure-track faculty. - B. Appointment and Reappointment Procedure - 1.
+Searches to fill nontenure-track positions may be conducted at the local, regional or national level.
+Searches shall not be required when reappointing a nontenuretrack faculty member whose initial appointment was the result of an appropriate search.
 For cases in which inadequate time exists to conduct a search, individuals may be hired and will, in most cases, be given a maximum appointment of one year.
-Affirmative action procedures as defined by the university shall be followed in accordance with university policy.
+Temple Affirmative action policies and procedures will be followed in making such appointments.

-2. The processes for appointment and reappointment shall be discipline specific and shall be determined by the Dean in consultation with Department Chairs, department committees and other appropriate collegial bodies.
-These processes shall include consultation with appropriate departmental committees and/or faculty within the department, except in urgent situations, such as when faculty are unavailable for consultation and a rapid decision is necessary.
+- 2. The processes for appointment and reappointment shall school/college be specific and shall be determined by the Dean in consultation with Department Chairs, department committees and other appropriate collegial bodies.
 The faculty in the relevant departments and colleges shall be provided a copy of the procedures once they have been approved by the Dean.
-Faculty shall be notified of any changes in the procedures.
+Faculty shall be notified of any changes in the procedures. - In departments where there are ten a.
+(10) or more non-tenure track faculty there will be a non-tenure appointment track committee composed of at least one-third nontrack faculty tenure from that make department to recommendations for initial NTT appointments.